-The Luise Vosgerchian Teaching Award honors a nationally recognized educator and is administered by the Office for the Arts at Harvard’s Learning from Performers program.
+The Luise Vosgerchian Teaching Award honors a nationally recognized educator.
 The award was established by Professor and Mrs. Ray A. Goldberg and the Max Goldberg Foundation in order to perpetuate the values and teaching skills represented by the late Professor Vosgerchian, who, at her retirement from Harvard University in 1990, was the Walter W. Naumberg Professor of Music Emerita in the Department of Music.

 The guidelines require that the recipient embody the following qualities: selfless commitment; artistic conscience; a constant renewal of approach to subject matter; ability to motivate in a positive and creative way; a sincere interest in the development of the whole person; and the ability to present musical knowledge in a way that is applicable to other disciplines.
 The award provides an honorarium and arranges for recipients to conduct tutorials, classes, lectures and other forums engaging Harvard undergraduates and the public.